Gaetano Reina

 Gaetano Reina (/it/; September 27, 1889 – February 26, 1930) was an Italian-American gangster.
 He was an early American Mafia boss who was the founder of what has for many years been called the Lucchese crime family in New York City.
-He led the family until his murder on February 26, 1930, on the orders of Joe Masseria.
+He led the family until his murder on February 26, 1930, at the orders of Joe Masseria.

 Early years

 Reina was born on September 27, 1889, in Corleone, Sicily, to Giacomo Reina and Carmela Rumore.
 In the early 1900s, the Reina family moved to New York City and settled on 107th Street in East Harlem.
-Reina, along with his brother Antonio, began working with members of the Morello crime family.
+Reina, and his brother Antonio, began working with members of the Morello crime family.

-He married Angelina Olivera and the couple had nine children: five sons Giacomo - who became a member of the Lucchese family - Henry, Sam, John and Bernard, and four daughters, Anna, Carmela "Mildred" Valachi - who married Joe Valachi in 1932 - Rose Bongrieco and Lucy Sterling.
+He married Angelina Olivera.
+The couple had nine children: five sons Giacomo - who became a member of the Lucchese family - Henry, Sam, John and Bernard, and four daughters, Anna, Carmela "Mildred" Valachi - who married Joe Valachi in 1932 - Rose Bongrieco and Lucy Sterling.
 The family lived in a home on Rochambeau Avenue in the Norwood section of the Bronx.

 In November 1914, wealthy poultryman Barnet Baff was murdered by competitors in the poultry industry who had hired Sicilian gunmen to commit the crime.
-At one point, Reina and Jack Dragna were implicated as the actual gunmen; however, it was later determined they were merely red herrings.
+At one point, Reina and Jack Dragna were implicated as the actual gunmen.
+It was later determined they were merely red herrings.

 Mafia boss

-Reina had long been a captain in the Morello family, being in charge of many men and operations within the Morello organization.
-As the Morello family fell into chaos during the 1910s, Reina, along with Salvatore D'Aquila and Joe Masseria, split off to form their own families.
-Thus, by 1920, he ruled as boss of his own crime family controlling criminal operations in The Bronx and parts of East Harlem.
+Reina had long been a captain in the Morello family, in charge of many men and operations within the Morello organization.
+As the Morello family fell into chaos in the 1910s, Reina, along with Salvatore D'Aquila and Joe Masseria, split off to form their own families.
+By 1920, he ruled as a boss of his own crime family, controlling criminal operations in The Bronx and parts of East Harlem.
 His crime family held a monopoly over the ice box distribution in The Bronx.
 Reina's underboss was Tommy Gagliano, a former Morello gang member.

 In the late 1920s, Reina formed an alliance with Masseria, who had absorbed into his now powerful organization the remnants of the much weakened Morello family.
-In 1925, Salvatore Maranzano arrived in New York City and took over the Castellammare family that operated out of the Williamsburg, Brooklyn.
+In 1925, Salvatore Maranzano arrived in New York City and took over the Castellammare family, that operated out of the Williamsburg, Brooklyn.
 Reina switched sides and began supporting Maranzano.
 Masseria learned of Reina's betrayal and ordered Charles "Lucky" Luciano to arrange Reina's murder.